The Largest Economies in the World Are Set for a Massive Change

 The reality is that economies have risen and fallen before, and will do so again, no matter how big or small they might be.
 These few short decades most of us have lived may have convinced us otherwise, but great change is not only a possibility for the future.
 It is, in fact, an inevitability.

-As we move toward the third decade of the 21st century, there are fewer and fewer of us who remember any great disruptions in the world’s economy, especially those massive ones like the reordering of the world post-World War II.
 Most people reading this text have only felt the shockwaves of the Great Recession of 2008, or perhaps lived through the fall of the Soviet Union.
-But those disruptions, as big as they seem to us, are nothing compared to what lies ahead for the biggest economies in the world.
+But those disruptions, as big as they seem to us, are nothing compared to what lies ahead for the world's largest economies.

 Predicting what lies ahead requires us to look to the past for answers.